iotaledger/iota-wiki/tutorials/pages/shimmerevm-setup.md

 If you've a different smart contract that you wish to deploy, feel free to.

-Go to the Run tab and Select `Injected Provider - Metamask` as your enviroment as shown below:
+Go to the Run tab and Select `Injected Provider - Metamask` as your environment as shown below:
 ![Injected Provider - MetaMask](https://i.imgur.com/0Ot1ije.png 'Injected Provider - MetaMask')

 Then, click on Deploy and confirm the Metamask transaction that pops up.